 His initiatives with school districts and community organizations include a variety of projects to create opportunities to engage students in school and community problem-solving, as well as to build stronger, more productive relationships between schools and their communities.
 For example, he worked with high school students, teachers, and community officials in Bensalem Township (Pa.) to develop community-based principles and designs for developing the waterfront there.
 In the Camp Hill School District (Pa.), he worked with the district and community to provide common-ground values-based principles that provided the foundation for the construction of a community performing arts center.
 In the Hopewell Valley School District (N.J.), Dr. Sokoloff guided the district in creating a "community agenda" of values and goals that could serve as a touchstone for the district's educational strategic planning efforts.
 He developed the Franklin Conference on School Design as well as the National Summit on School Design for the American Architecture Foundation.

-Dr. Sokoloff is on the advisory boards for the National Liberty Museum and Education Center, Perelman Jewish Day School, American Theater Arts for Youth, and Education Policy Leadership Center and is an associate of the Kettering Foundation.
+Dr. Sokoloff is currently on the Executive Committee of the Education Policy Leadership Center and has served on the on the boards of the National Liberty Museum and Education Center, Perelman Jewish Day School, American Theater Arts for Youth, and was an associate of the Kettering Foundation.

 As founder and director of the Penn Project for Civic Engagement (PPCE), he has designed and implemented community engagement projects ranging locally and nationally.
 His Citizen Voices, a project of the Philadelphia Inquirer Editorial Board, won the National Batten Award for Civic Journalism.
 PPCE sponsors the Civic Engagement Institute, a summer institute at Penn GSE that focuses on teaching the theory and practice of deliberative democracy.